Skip to main content

 ← Back to Blog

-The 4-Month Sleep Regression: What's Really Happening (And Why It's Actually a Good Thing)
+The 4-Month Sleep Regression: What's Really Happening

-If you're reading this at 2 AM with a baby who was sleeping beautifully two weeks ago and now wakes every 90 minutes, I see you.
+If you're reading this at 2 AM with a baby who was sleeping beautifully two weeks ago and now wakes every 45 minutes, I see you.
 I've been there.
 And I want you to know that nothing is wrong with your baby.

 This is a massive neurological milestone.
-Your baby's brain is literally maturing.
+Your baby's brain is maturing.
 And it's the only sleep disruption in the first two years that's caused by an actual biological change in sleep architecture.
 Every other "regression" is tied to temporary things like teething, developmental leaps, or separation anxiety.

 So when your baby starts waking more, it's not because something went wrong.
 It's because their brain just leveled up.

-What This Actually Looks Like
+##What This Actually Looks Like

-Every baby experiences this differently, but common signs include waking every 1 to 2 hours at night when they previously slept longer stretches, naps getting shorter (often just 20 to 40 minutes), taking longer to fall asleep even with your usual soothing methods, seeming more fussy or unsettled during the day, and wanting to feed more frequently, especially at night.
+Every baby experiences this differently, but common signs include: waking every 1 to 2 hours at night when they previously slept longer stretches, naps getting shorter (often just 20 to 40 minutes), taking longer to fall asleep even with your usual soothing methods, seeming more fussy or unsettled during the day, and wanting to feed more frequently, especially at night.

 You might notice it as early as 3 months or as late as 5 months.
 Some babies sail through with barely a ripple.
 Others hit it hard.
 Both are completely normal.

-Why Your Baby Wakes Up More Now
+##Why Your Baby Wakes Up More Now

 Think about how you sleep.
 You cycle through light and deep sleep all night long, briefly waking between cycles.
 You probably don't even notice because you've had a lifetime of practice settling back in.